A tourist’s guide to Jerez

 The history of equestrian in Jerez is unmatched, even by the Viennese.
 You can watch a 90-minute show of the horses ‘dancing’, admirably controlled by the finest horse men and women in the world.
 The show is about €25 per adult; for a little more you can also do a tour of the museum.

 You can buy tickets online here.
-If you want only the show, click on Espectáculo “como bailan los caballos Andaluces”.
+If you want to see only the show, click on Espectáculo “como bailan los caballos Andaluces”.
 By the way, for some reason neighbouring seats are numbered oddly, like 97, 99, 101, so don’t think you won’t be sitting together.
 It doesn’t really matter where you sit, either – there’s a good view from everywhere.

 Tip: if you have a printed ticket, or it’s on your phone, bypass the crowd outside the main gate and proceed to the first little checkpoint within – most people queuing outside are waiting to buy their tickets from the on-site ticket office.